JordanBiego/city_finder/README.md

 ## Description

 This project is a test application for a job at Embarca.
-Its simple citie search feature where you can search trough cities or states.
+Its a simple city search feature where you can search trough cities or states.

 ## Requirements